 H. Sabbatical leaves

-1. After six (6) years of regular full-time service on recommendation of the University Presidentthe Board of Regents.
+1. After six (6) years of regular full-time service a tenured faculty member is eligible to apply for sabbatical leave, which is granted on recommendation of the University President and the Board of Regents.
 A tenure-track faculty member may apply during his/her sixth year with the leave contingent upon a positive tenure decision.
 The granting of sabbatical leave is based on a plan for significant course or program development or scholarship.
 The granting of a sabbatical leave should not be viewed as automatic or a form of deferred compensation.
 It is awarded on the merit of the faculty member's petition and institutional needs.

 2. The School subscribes to University and College of Public Service & Community Solutions’ sabbatical leave policies and will follow the guidelines for implementation as outlined in the University academic affairs policy and procedure manual.